The main types of sweaters

 This sweater has raglan sleeves, not the typical set in sleeves.
 A saddle shoulder is a variation of the raglan sleeve.

 Hand knitted sweaters have a particular charm.
 Hand made sweaters will be chunkier and textured than machine knitted sweaters.
 You can buy wool fibers ( pure wool, acrylic, cotton)

 If you can buy pure merino wool or cashmere wool sweaters, nothing like them.
+Pashmina sweaters with a blend of cashmere and silk tops it all in luxury.
 Then there are special wools like the Teflon®-coated wool which gives complete water resistance.

 Wool sweaters are the ultimate in softness and they are very durable.
 And very warm and breathable on your body.
 But wool sweaters are difficult to maintain and they may look bulky depending on its make.
 If you want to wash your sweaters every now and then, wool sweaters can be skipped.
 Though some wool sweaters may be itchy on the skin, if you buy good quality wool sweater you will be very comfortable and warm.
 Shetland wool is scratchier than merino wool.
 You can learn more about different types of wool here.